Grenville Dietrich: State of Origin

+Millewa Football League return

+Grenville was the leading goalkicker in the Millewa Football League each year from 1993 to 1996.
+He now played for Karween Karawinna.

 Retirement

 Grenville Dietrich still lives in Adelaide with his wife, the couple have two sons Sam and Lachy.
-He plays Lawn bowls for the Rosewater Bowling Club, enjoying the social side of the game which allows him two of his favourite pastimes, smoking and drinking.
+He plays lawn bowls for the Rosewater Bowling Club, enjoying the social side of the game which allows him two of his favourite pastimes, smoking and drinking.
 He also enjoys watching the local football rather than the AFL, believing it to be a "better style of footy" and is better umpired.